 - Additional medical bills

 - Lost wages and earning potential

 If you or a loved one are the victim of negligence in your medical treatment, it is imperative that you contact medical malpractice lawyers Indianapolis, IN immediately.
 Not only is it important for your mental state to know that you have someone working to help you seek compensation, but there are time frames and deadlines in these cases.
-Ward & Ward Law Firm will set up a consultation, go over the materials of your case and determine the next step with you.
-If you’re ready to speak with a skilled team of medical malpractice lawyers in Indianapolis, IN then call Ward & Ward Law Firm today.
+Ward & Ward Personal Injury Lawyers will set up a consultation, go over the materials of your case and determine the next step with you.
+If you’re ready to speak with a skilled team of medical malpractice lawyers in Indianapolis, IN then call Ward & Ward Personal Injury Lawyers today.

 728 S Meridian St